ADD CONDITION

 Warnings and Precautions

 If your condition worsens, or if symptoms last longer than 7 days or return after clearing up, stop using the product and consult your doctor.
-If you accidentally swallow it, seek medical help immediately or contact a Poison Control Center at 1-800-222-1222.
+In case of accidental swallowing, seek emergency medical help or contact a Poison Control Center immediately at 1-800-222-1222.
 If you are pregnant or breastfeeding, please consult a healthcare professional before using this product.
+Lastly, keep it out of reach of children to ensure their safety.

 Overdose